10 Ways To Take Control Of Your Health In 2020

 9 – Do something for your mental health

 Our mental health often gets pushed to the wayside in favor of the things we can see, such as our weight or appearance but this can be damaging and ultimately stop you from reaching your goals.
 Don’t push your mental health needs to the back of your mind and instead give them the attention equal to that you give your physical needs.
 Some things you can do for your mental health include, exercising, meditating, practicing mindfulness, seeing a counselor or simply pausing to take regular stock of your emotions.
+I have loved using BetterHelp as a resource.

 10 – Be consistent